sorokin1maksym/Imageboard-Flask/README.md

 To use it, install the library.
 Write in the terminal:

-pip install flask
+pip3 install flask

 To run the project, in the directory with this project, write in the terminal:

-python flboard.py
+python3 flboard.py

 You also need to install sqlite.